oohg/doc/english/How_to_Configure_and_Use.md

 * /L | to send output to oohglog.txt file (also /LOG).
 * /W3 | to set (x)Harbour warning level to its maximum.
 * /NR | to build without running (also /NORUN).
-* /NORC | to exclude resource file
+* /NORC | to exclude OOHG's resource file

 #### Notes:

-* If the app has more than one source file (f.e.: `myApp.prg` and `myFuncs.prg`), to build it successfully you need to add at the end of `myApp.prg`:
+* If the app has more than one source file (f.e.: `myApp.prg` and `myFuncs.prg`), to build it successfully you need to add at, the end of `myApp.prg`:
 ```
 #include "myFuncs.prg"
 ```